Imaging Se diffusion across the FeSe/SrTiO$_3$ interface: Results

-\ptitle{Film characterization -- Fig1} The high crystalline quality of the FeSe film is evidenced by the STM topography in Fig.\ \ref{fig:fig1}(a) showing a uniform monolayer film coverage and atomically smooth surface areas (see inset).
+\ptitle{Film characterization -- Fig1} The high crystalline quality of the FeSe film is apparent in the STM topography in Fig.\ \ref{fig:fig1}(a) showing a uniform monolayer coverage and atomically smooth surface areas (see inset).
 Reflection high-energy electron diffraction (RHEED) images of the STO surface in Fig.\ \ref{fig:fig1}(b) show sharp diffraction spots, indicating a non-reconstructed ($1\times1$) termination.
-The post-growth RHEED image in Fig.\ \ref{fig:fig1}(c) depicts the typical pattern for epitaxial growth of monolayer FeSe \cite{HuangARCMP2017}.
-Figure\ \ref{fig:fig1}(d) shows our atomic resolution cross-sectional STEM measurement in which we can identify the monolayer FeSe, the Te capping, and an atomically sharp FeSe/STO interface.
-We measure the inter-atomic distance between the bottom Se and top Ti layers to be 3.35 $\pm$ 0.21 \AA, consistent with previous STEM measurement \cite{LiF2DMat2016}.
+The post-growth RHEED image in Fig.\ \ref{fig:fig1}(c) depicts the typical pattern for epitaxial monolayer FeSe \cite{HuangARCMP2017}.
+Figure\ \ref{fig:fig1}(d) shows our atomic resolution cross-sectional STEM measurement in which we can identify the Te capping layer, the monolayer FeSe, and an atomically sharp FeSe/STO interface.
+We measure the inter-atomic distance between the bottom Se and top Ti layers to be $3.35 \pm 0.21$ \AA, consistent with previous STEM measurement \cite{LiF2DMat2016}.
 We also observe the double layer \TiO\ termination of the STO, which is commonly seen \cite{LiF2DMat2016, ErdmanNNature2002, ZhuGNature2012, MarshallMSpringer2015, ZhaoWSciAdv2018}.
 While we don't observe any ordered Se layer between the FeSe and the top \TiO\ layer \cite{ZhaoWSciAdv2018} we note that the top Ti atoms appear slightly elongated along the (001) direction, which has been interpreted as a sign of additional Se at the interface \cite{LiF2DMat2016}.